theg87/reactbot/README.md

 # Reactbot
 *A guidance system for one of the smartest robots in the world!*

 To run the project, simply open index.html in a web browser.
-The following browsers have been tested:
+It has been tested in the following browsers:

 * Internet Explorer 9 on Windows 7
 * Internet Explorer 10 on Windows 7